 Modern cataract surgery is performed by making small incisions in the periphery of the cornea, the clear window on the front of the eye.
 The typical incision is just over two mm wide and does not require suturing as it will seal and heal on its own.
 The fine layer on the surface of the lens is called the capsule.
 A circular opening is made in the capsule and the content of the capsule (the cataract) is removed using a fine vibrating needle powered by ultrasound.
 An artificial lens is then placed within the empty capsule also called a bag.
-At the completion of surgery an antibiotic injection is given inside or on the surface of the eye to further reduce the risk of infection.
+At the completion of surgery, an antibiotic injection is given inside or on the surface of the eye to further reduce the risk of infection.

-What happens immediately after cataract surgery?
+What happens immediately after the surgery?

 An eye pad or shield is then placed over the eye and the patient is accompanied back to their ward or room.
 About an hour after surgery, the patient will be checked by a trained nurse before being discharged home.

-Will new prescription glasses be required after cataract surgery?
+Will new prescription glasses be required?